JochenFM/art_prints_ms4/README.md

 On the right is a drop-down button to filter all products alphabetically by name or category (A-Z and Z-A in each case), or by prize (low to high and high to low).

 The products are displayed in cards with fields on `Product Name`, `Price`, `Author`, `Year`, `Category` and a `View Details` button with font awesome icon.
-If the user is logged in as a superuser, Edit / Delete option is also shown on each card.
+If the user is logged in as a superuser, Edit / Delete options are also shown on each card.

 ### Product Detail Page
 - Products are displayed in the center of the page with a larger image section on the left, and the description section on the right.
 Clicking on the image opens up a new window with a larger depiction of the product.